API Reference

 What counts as a credit

-One credit equals one tool call — one MCP tools/call or one REST POST /api/v1/execute.
-The credit cost is the same whether the upstream provider is CoinGecko, DefiLlama, GoPlus, Alchemy, Codex, CCXT, Helius, Tenderly, or Moralis, and whether the response is small or large.
-Discovery calls (tools/list, GET /api/v1/tools) are free and do not deduct credits.
+One MCP tools/call or one REST POST /api/v1/execute request costs one credit in the normal execution path.
+The credit cost is the same whether the upstream provider is CoinGecko, DeFiLlama, GoPlus, Alchemy, Codex, CCXT, Helius, Tenderly, or Moralis, and whether the response is small or large.
+Authenticated discovery requests such as tools/list and GET /api/v1/tools can also count against quota in the current backend, so production clients should cache discovery responses instead of polling the catalog on every user request.

-Credits reset at the start of each calendar month.
+Credits refill on a rolling monthly cycle anchored to when your account wallet was created, not on the first of the calendar month.
 If a request exceeds your monthly credit budget, the response is 429 with error.code: "QUOTA_EXCEEDED" and X-Quota-Remaining: 0.
+A QUOTA_EXCEEDED response does not include a Retry-After header; credits return when your cycle rolls over, or upgrade your plan.

 Responses include headers showing your current quota state.
 IP-level throttles use standard RateLimit-* headers, while authenticated key-level limits include X-RateLimit-* and X-Quota-Remaining.